issacdowling/selfhostedsmarthomeguide/README.md

 ![Linux bootup scene](https://github.com/IssacDowling/SelfhostedVoiceAssistantGuide/blob/main/images/withdisplaybootup.png)

 If you don't have a display connected, go to a computer on the same network as your Pi (so, if you didn't set up Wifi, connect an ethernet cable).
 Then, run **"terminal"** (same on Linux, Windows 11, or MacOS, but on Windows 10, run cmd).
-Now, type ```ssh yourusername@yourhostname.local```, and replace 'yourusername' with your username, and 'yourhostname' with the hostname you typed in the settings page.
+Now, type ```ssh yourusername@yourhostname.local```, and replace 'yourusername' with your Pi username, and 'yourhostname' with the hostname you typed in the settings page.
 At first, it'll likely error out, since the Pi isn't done booting yet, but you can press the up arrow and enter to run the command again.
 You know you've succeeded once you see this page.
 ![SSH fingerprint question](https://github.com/IssacDowling/SelfhostedVoiceAssistantGuide/blob/main/images/fingerprint.png)

 Type yes, enter, then type your password (which won't show up onscreen as a security measure, but it *is* still going through).